miraz-ezaz/CSE-446-Web-Technologies-API-Project/README.md

 ## `Server(Supplier)`

-1.Go to the directory: /Supplier/backend
+1. Go to the directory: /Supplier/backend

-2.Open the directory in terminal or Visual Studio Code terminal and run the command
+2. Open the directory in terminal or Visual Studio Code terminal and run the command

   ### `npm install`

-This Command will install the required packges.
+This command will install the required packages.

 3. Then Run the command